-Life insurance for seniors can serve numerous needs.
-First, proceeds may be used to help a surviving spouse or other loved ones in paying rent or mortgage, as well as for other everyday ongoing living expenses.
+Life insurance for seniors helps serve numerous needs.
+First, proceeds may be used to help a surviving spouse or other loved ones in paying the rent or mortgage, as well as for other critical everyday ongoing living expenses.

-The benefits of life insurance can also be used for paying off:
+The benefits of life insurance for seniors can also be used for paying off:

-- Final expenses such as a funeral and burial costs
+- Final expenses for a funeral and burial costs

 - A future college fund for children or grandchildren

 - Setting up a trust for a loved one with special needs

 One of the biggest reasons that many seniors purchase life insurance is for the paying of estate taxes.
 These taxes are levied on the transfer of one’s “taxable estate” at death – and in some instances can be in excess of half the entire estate value.
 Having a life insurance policy in place can help to alleviate the burden on heirs of paying estate taxes, while providing a larger percentage of the actual estate to pass on to loved ones.